Punch Imlach: Early career

 Born in Toronto, Imlach attended Riverdale Collegiate Institute and played junior hockey in the OHA for the Toronto Young Rangers (1935–38) and senior hockey with the Toronto Goodyears (1938–40) and the Toronto Marlboros (1940–41).
 He enlisted in the Canadian Army during World War II, where he coached for the first time, with an army team in Cornwall, Ontario.
 He was invited to training camp by the Detroit Red Wings after being discharged, but felt he had put on too much weight and declined.

-Imlach played for the Quebec Aces of the QSHL from 1945–49 and spent 11 seasons with the team, becoming coach and then general manager, and then vice-president and part-owner of the franchise.
+Imlach played for the Quebec Aces of the QSHL from 1945 to 1949 and spent 11 seasons with the team, becoming coach and then general manager, and then vice-president and part-owner of the franchise.
 After the 1956–57 season, Imlach moved to professional hockey, hired by the Boston Bruins as general manager of their Springfield Indians farm team.
 Before the season ended, Imlach had made himself head coach as well.
 After the season, team owner Eddie Shore took back control of the team, leaving Imlach without a job, although he was still under contract to the Bruins.

 Joining the Maple Leafs

-In July 1958, at the age of 40, the Toronto Maple Leafs hired Imlach as one of the team's two assistant general managers, along with King Clancy.
+In July 1958, the Toronto Maple Leafs hired Imlach, aged 40, as one of the team's two assistant general managers, along with King Clancy.
 However, the Leafs did not have a general manager, and Imlach instead reported to a seven-member committee headed by Stafford Smythe which oversaw the team's business operations.
 In November, Imlach was named general manager—only the third full-time general manager in the team's 40-year history.
-Only a week after his hiring, he fired coach Billy Reay.
-Reay had been offered the general manager job before Imlach was hired, but turned it down.
+Only a week after his hiring, he fired head coach Billy Reay; Reay had been offered the general manager's job before Imlach was hired, but turned it down.
 Initially, Imlach said he was replacing Reay with Bert Olmstead as player-coach, but almost immediately, he changed his mind and made himself head coach.

 Imlach was known as a harsh taskmaster who frequently abused his players verbally and physically.
 He had a preference for older players, many of whom were his strongest supporters as they felt Imlach was giving them their last chance at winning the Stanley Cup.
-By contrast, many younger players, such as Frank Mahovlich, chafed at Imlach's autocratic coaching style.
+In contrast, many younger players, such as Frank Mahovlich, chafed at Imlach's autocratic coaching style.

 Imlach took over a team that had finished last the previous season and was mired in last place again at the time he took over for Reay.
 However, the team staged a strong run late in the season and finished a point ahead of the New York Rangers for fourth place, allowing them to squeeze into the playoffs.
 They defeated the favoured Boston Bruins in the first round before losing to the league-leading Montreal Canadiens in five games in the Stanley Cup Finals.
-Three years later, Imlach led the Leafs to their first Stanley Cup in 11 years.
-He coached three more Cup-winning teams, in 1963, 1964 and 1967.
+Three years later, Imlach led the Leafs to their first Stanley Cup championship in 11 years, and followed this title up with additional Stanley Cup wins in 1963, 1964, and 1967.